Gunichi Mikawa: World War II

-At the time of the attack on Pearl Harbor, Mikawa was in command of Battleship Division 3 (BatDiv 3).
+At the time of the Attack on Pearl Harbor, Mikawa was in command of Battleship Division 3 (BatDiv 3).
 He personally led the first section of his division as part of the screening force for the Pearl Harbor attack force, while the remaining battleships were sent south to cover the landings of Japanese troops in Malaya.
 Mikawa likewise led from the front during the Indian Ocean Raid and the Battle of Midway.

 From 14 July 1942 to 1 April 1943, Mikawa commanded the newly formed IJN 8th Fleet in the South Pacific Ocean, based primarily at the major bases at Rabaul on the island of New Britain and Kavieng on New Ireland.
-During that time, he led Japanese naval forces involved in the Guadalcanal Campaign and the Solomon Islands Campaign.
+During that time, he led Japanese naval forces involved in the Guadalcanal campaign and the Solomon Islands Campaign.
 On the night of 8 to 9 August 1942, Mikawa commanded a force of heavy cruisers, plus one destroyer, that heavily defeated the U.S. Navy warship force, plus one Royal Australian Navy cruiser, in the Battle of Savo Island in Ironbottom Sound off Guadalcanal.

 However, Mikawa was somewhat criticized by his superiors for his failure to aggressively follow up on his victory.
 He could have pursued to the south and attacked the fleet of unarmed American cargo transports that were at anchor, waiting until daybreak when they could continue delivering ammunition and supplies to the American 1st Marine Division, which had landed on Guadalcanal on 8 August 1942.
 Instead, Mikawa decided to turn northward and retire back to the safety of his base at Rabaul.
 Mikawa's only ship that was sunk or badly damaged was the cruiser Kako, which was torpedoed and sunk by the U.S. Navy submarine S-44 on their voyage back to Rabaul.
-However, after the war Mikawa maintained that based on the information available to him at the time, he did not believe he had made an incorrect decision in withdrawing from Savo Island.
+However, after the war Mikawa maintained that based on the available intelligence there was an American carrier task force just south of the island of Guadalcanal, one that would surely launch an airstrike in the morning and inflict heavy loses to his fleet, not to mention that just before he set out he was specifically instructed by chief of IJN general staff Osami Nagano that he should avoid losing ships if possible and there simply was not enough time left to both attack the transports and withdraw safety under the cover of darkness.
+Unbeknownst to him at the time however the American aircraft carriers had withdrawn south the evening prior and he was already out of their striking range.
+Therefore he did not believe he had made an incorrect decision in withdrawing from Savo Island based on the information available to him at that time.